SignSprinters/SignSprinters-Traffic-Sign-Recognition-Demo-Software-Engineering-Project/README.md

 ## Introduction
 **SignSprinters** is a student-led initiative demonstrating how **software engineering principles** can solve real-world challenges.

-Our flagship project, the **Traffic Sign Recognition Demo (TSRS)**, merges **AI, gamification, and Agile practices** to create an interactive system that educates users on traffic signs while showcasing the value of structured software engineering.
+The **Traffic Sign Recognition Demo (TSRS)**, merges **AI, gamification, and Agile practices** to create an interactive system that educates users on traffic signs while showcasing the value of structured software engineering.

 ---